 Smile Protection: 4 Things You Should Limit

 There are those things that you can do for your smile without considering limits.
 For instance, drinking water is always good.
 Eating healthy foods will never be an issue.
-Taking look in the mirror to see if anything has changed is consistently beneficial.
+Taking a look in the mirror to see if anything has changed is consistently beneficial.
 However, as you may have imagined, there are also those things you should probably limit in order to keep your smile looking beautiful and your oral health protected.
 Let’s make our way through four showstoppers that you might want to keep in mind.

 #1: Floss Picks